 3.1.
-That the draft Scrutiny Protocol for Select Committees as appended to this report be approved and included in Part 6 of the Constitution.
+It is proposed that the Cabinet consider the above comments from the Select Committees and make a recommendation to the Council on the draft Scrutiny Protocol for Select Committees for inclusion in Part 6 of the Constitution.

 4. FINANCE